frederic-perez/AmE-dictionary/data/idioms.md

 __be left to (one’s) own devices__ To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
 __be like herding cats__ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be like oil and water__ To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
+__be looking for trouble__ To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_
 __be losing it__ _idiom_ To start becoming crazy, insane, or mentally unstable.
 __be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
 I thought you were made of sterner stuff than that!_ _Did she cry?
 I thought she was made of sterner stuff._
 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_